naim195/course-review-project/README.md

 ## Overview

 This project is a website for students to review and rate courses at IITGN.
 It allows users to browse courses, leave reviews, and view aggregated ratings and feedback for each course.
-The main aim is to help students make better decisions in choosing courses and
+The main aim is to help students make better decisions in choosing courses and assist them in achieving their academic goals.

 ## Features